 It’s hard to do things that require us to make new neural pathways or to see things that were previously invisibilized to us.
-Privilege, intersections, toxic cultural stereotypes – it is work to see the places that we’re unconsciously holding poisons, without shame or defensiveness or our egos rearing up to say “I’m not a bad person, I’m trying!”
+Privilege, intersections, toxic whiteness or heteronormativity – it is work to see the places that we’re unconsciously holding poisons, without shame or defensiveness or our egos rearing up to say “I’m not a bad person, I’m trying!”

 As facilitators, it’s our job to make spaces safe for children.
-Non-binary children, trans children, children living at all kind of intersections of privilege that are outside of our experience.
+Trans children and gender-variant children, yes, and children living at all kind of intersections of privilege that are outside of our experience.
 Some of those children will ask us to do hard things – they will offer the miraculous radical vulnerability of children – and it is our responsibility to get it right.
 It is not enough to say I’m trying.

 Only I am living this.
 Only I get to say what it feels like.
 Only I get to answer the question “what do you want?”